 And when you see organizations in other industries publishing blog articles and educational videos that might as well be from a different business planet, it might be hard to see how what they're doing can work for you.

-To do content marketing in manufacturing, you simply need to be a teacher
+To do inbound marketing in manufacturing, you simply need to be a teacher

 The purpose of creating digital content online for your business (no matter what your industry is) is to do one thing, and one thing only — to answer the most pressing questions of your ideal buyers.